-Side note: It’s worth mentioning that only one Scriptable Render Pipeline can be active at any one time, and although converting between them is possible, it can be a hassle.
-Do your research and save yourself the time!
+It’s worth mentioning that only one Scriptable Render Pipeline can be active at any one time.
+Although converting between them is possible, it can be a real time sink.
+Make sure you do your research before you make the call, and save yourself the hassle!

 Universal Render Pipeline

 The Universal Render Pipeline (URP), previously known as the Lightweight Render Pipeline, is a lower-fidelity solution for projects that want to emphasize performance and a wider range of release platforms.
 It is an attractive and versatile alternative to the built-in Unity render pipeline, as you can see from this feature comparison chart.

 Like the HDRP above, the Universal Render Pipeline template will configure the engine for you, contains several presets, and a collection of sample content to help you on your way.